 375 days, and we’re still here.
 Through a series of unexpected twists and turns, it became clear that we needed to be here in the States for awhile.
 And while there were many positives to this change of plans, it wasn’t cheap.

-In fact, were it not for our emergency fund, we wouldn’t have been able to relocate here, get my son started on speech therapy, and work 6,000 miles away from our home office in order to discover Our Next Steps.
+In fact, were it not for our emergency fund, we wouldn’t have been able to relocate here, get our son started on speech therapy, and work 6,000 miles away from our home office in order to discover Our Next Steps.

 For most of my life, money scared me.
 I didn’t really know how to wield its power, and I subconsciously thought that if I plunked down cash while looking the other way, it would just do what it needed to do without me in the equation.
 Ignorance is bliss, in other words.